Fiware/showcase.gsma.dataModels/specs/Alert/doc/spec.md

   - Allowed values:
     - (`informational`, `low`, `medium`, `high`, `critical`)
   - Optional.

-- `source` : A sequence of characters giving the source of the entity data.

-  - Attribute type: Text or URL
-  - Optional

-- `dataProvider` : Specifies the URL to information about the provider of this information
-  - Attribute type: URL
-  - Optional

 **Note**: JSON Schemas only capture the NGSI simplified representation, this means that to test the JSON schema examples with a